saqui3001/saqui3001.github.io/index.md

 I am into number of projects, completed projects are as below:

 #### GentlemanStyle
-Enterprise grade scalable retail e-commerce solution for Men's Fashionwear.
+Enterprise grade scalable retail e-commerce engine for apparel and accessories.
 > [Learn More](./GentlemanStyle.md) | [Demo](https://saqui3001.github.io/#)

 <!-- #### GentlemanStyle Mobile